halfflat/arblang/doc/specification/language-proposal.md

 Within an interface block, there are specific points within the permitted syntax where keywords are used to refer to interface-specific values or concepts, and which constitute natural places for future extensions of the interface block to support new functionality:

-1. Right hand side of `bind`, corresponding to interface-specific exposed values, such as the mechanism state, ion concentrations, membrane voltage, etc.
-2. Right hand side of local binding in a `when` clause, tying event or post-event data to an identifier.
-3. Left hand side of `effect`, corresponding to contributions of the interface to the simulation state.
-4. Left hand side of `initial`, where the optional `... from` clause modifies the initial state, and also where `state` forms the left hand side of the final binding.
-5. Left hand side of `evolve`, where the keyword `explicit` might be replaced with other possible descriptions, such as `implicit` for implicit ODE or DAE systems, and also where `state'` forms left hand side of the final binding.
-6. Left hand side of `export`, where we have `density parameter` or `parameter`, but which could be extended to support for example the exposure of derived values to probe requests or similar.

-In addition, the set of possible interface classes can be extended.
-An example would be to add stateful gap junctions.
+1. The set of possible _interface-classes_.
+2. The set of possible _bindables_ in an _external-binding_.
+3. The set of possible _effects_ in an _effect-defn_.
+4. The possible _initial-post-exprs_ in an _initial-defn_.
+5. New evolution definitions, replacing `explicit state' = expr;` in _evolve-defn_ with other descriptions, e.g. `implicit ...` for an implicit ODE or DAE system, or a representation of a system of stochastic differential equations.
+6. The set of possible _export-qualifiers_ in an _export_ or _export-parameter-defn_.

 ## Default modules